MSW, LCSW, RYT-200

 While my specialization is in the field of interpersonal trauma, I am able to treat a wide range of issues and concerns, including anxiety disorders, depression and other mood disorders, Post-Traumatic Stress Disorder (including Complex PTSD, Attachment Trauma, and Developmental Trauma), grief, loss, and bereavement, and life stage concerns, among others.

-I like to work from an empowerment perspective, as well drawing from your innate strengths that we can identify together.
-I use a variety of clinical interventions in therapy, including EMDR, Cognitive-Behavioral Therapy, Narrative Therapy, Solution Focused Therapy, and body-based/somatic interventions, among others.
+Strongly based in empowerment, I believe in the relational aspect of therapy.
+I use a variety of clinical interventions in therapy, including EMDR, Internal Family Systems, and body-based/somatic interventions, among others.
 I also value cultural diversity and cultural competency, and have made a lifelong commitment to my own development in this area.
 I place importance on creating a safe space in therapy, and treat my clients as unique individuals.
 I start by developing a strong, trusting relationship from which we can build a foundation for our work - all with a sense of humor and a respect for the challenges that can come with the change process.

 Change isn't easy, and usually occurs outside of our comfort zone.
 This is where the greatest transformation can begin - and I would be honored to be chosen to start this journey with you.